CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.2 Microsoft Exchange and Outlook.md

 #### APP.5.2.A6 Secure installation of a Microsoft Exchange system

 The installation SHOULD be done on the basis of the mission planning of Microsoft Exchange and Outlook and the defined security policy (see APP.1.2.A1 Planning the Use of Microsoft Exchange and Outlook).
-Since Microsoft Exchange systems integrate very strongly into the Windows environment, especially in the Active Directory, the specific security guidelines should be taken into account.
+Because Microsoft Exchange systems integrate heavily with the Windows environment, especially the Active Directory, the specific security policies should be considered.
 The systems on which Microsoft Exchange and Outlook should be installed SHOULD be properly secured.

 #### APP.5.2.A7 Migrating from Microsoft Exchange systems